 Incorrectly Moving Terms Across the Fraction Bar:

-When moving terms from the numerator to the denominator (or vice versa), ensure that the sign of the exponent is changed correctly.
-For example, x<sup>-2</sup> in the numerator becomes x<sup>2</sup> in the denominator.
+When moving terms from the numerator to the denominator (or vice versa), confirm that the sign of the exponent is changed correctly.
+As an example, x<sup>-2</sup> in the numerator becomes x<sup>2</sup> in the denominator.

 -